anhhchu/anhcodes/web/content/blog/genie-agent-cicd.md

 **[github.com/anhhchu/genie-agent-cicd](https://github.com/anhhchu/genie-agent-cicd)**

 It includes the TPC-DS retail sales Genie Agent and metric view as a ready-to-deploy example.
-Clone it, swap in your workspace and catalog, import your own Genie Agent with `bundle generate`, and you have a CI/CD-ready Genie Agent in minutes.
+Clone it, swap in your workspace and catalog, import your own Genie Agent with `bundle generate genie-space`, and you have a CI/CD-ready Genie Agent in minutes.